pluralsh/documentation/pages/service-catalog/overview.md

 * Reduction of manual toil and error in repeatable infrastructure provisioning paths
 * Ensuring compliance with enterprise cybersecurity and reliabilty standards in the creation of new infrastructure, eg the creation of "Golden Paths".

-Plural accomplishes this via our Catalog feature, which allows [PR Automations](/deployments/pr-automation) to be bundled according to common infrastructure provisioning usecases.
+Plural accomplishes this via our Catalog feature, which allows {% doclink to="pr-auto" %}PR Automations{% /doclink %} to be bundled according to common infrastructure provisioning usecases.
 We like the code generation approach for a number of reasons:

 * Clear tie-in with established review-and-approval mechanisms in the PR-process
 * Great customizability throughout the lifecycle.